JAWS’ 40th anniversary CAMP will be held September 5-7 at The Royal Sonesta - Dupont Circle Hotel in Washington, D.C. Registration is now open!

 Something Major: The New Playbook for Women at Work with Randi Braun

 JAWS will host a session at this year’s conference with Randi Braun, the Wall Street Journal Best-Selling Author of Something Major: The New Playbook for Women at Work, a speaker, and CEO of the leadership coaching and advisory firm, Something Major.
+This session empowers attendees to increase their energy, motivation, and fulfillment at work.

 FAQs